 How To Review

-If you want the fastest first pass, start with the 6 recommended pages, then work through the rest by section.
+This page is the full draft set.
+Open any article below.
+If you want the fastest first pass, start with the recommended pages first and then work through the rest by section.

-- Flag anything factually wrong, out of voice, too salesy, too vague, or not something Everything Old should publish.
+- Please flag anything that feels factually wrong, out of voice, too salesy, too vague, or not something Everything Old should publish.

 - Mark any page that should not go live as written.

-- Note missing details, weak examples, or claims that need tightening.
+- Note any missing details, weak examples, or claims that need to be tightened.

 Browse By Section